rishivijayv/DD2360-GPU/a3/q2/README.md

 # Question 2
 For all these instructions, we assume you are in the `q2/` directory.
 This directory has:
-- `colab.ipynb`: Google Colab Notebook containing the short `nvprof` command to get traces for a run of the program on Google Colab
 - `Makefile`: Contains the compiling commands
 - `normal_v_streams.txt`: Contains the raw data plotted for comparing the runtime of streamed version and the normal version of addition on the GPU (keeping segment size constant)
 - `normal_vs_streams.py`: The python file which runs the experiment to generate the data in the `normal_v_streams.txt` file (ie, part1)